mrkatebzadeh/PiCkeR/README.md

 Feel free to modify, use, and distribute it.

 ## Contribution
-PiCkeR may not suite your needs and may also contain some bugs and imperfections.
+PiCkeR may not suit your needs and may contain bugs and imperfections.
-We encourage users to add more features into it.
+Therefore, we encourage users to add more features to it.
-Should you want to add new features to PiCkeR or just do a little bug fixing, please feel free to open a pull request.
+Please open a pull request if you want to add new features to PiCkeR or fix a little bug.

 ## Contacts